SUSE/scf-minibroker/README.md

 The entrypoint is

-  - ../bin/assess-minibroker-charts.rb
+  - `assessor/bin/assess-minibroker-charts.rb`

 Beyond the above we have a number of engine-dependent patch files in the

-  - `patches/`
+  - `assessor/patches/`

 directory which fix issues in the charts when used with minibroker.
-Without these patches no chart will work.
+Without these patches no chart will work due to file permissions issues with `hostpath` volumes used in the vagrant box.